IceHe/lib/java/cmd/java.md

 **`-XX:MaxMetaspaceSize=size`**

 - Sets the **maximum amount of native memory that can be allocated for class metadata.**
-    - By default, the size isn’t limited.
+    - By default, the size isn't limited.
     - The amount of metadata for an application depends on the application itself, other running applications, and the amount of memory available on the system.

 **`-XX:MaxNewSize=size`**